NBChub/bgcflow/README.md

 See [`README.md`](https://github.com/NBChub/bgcflow_wrapper) for more details about [`bgcflow_wrapper`](https://github.com/NBChub/bgcflow_wrapper).

 ## Workflow overview
-The main Snakefile workflow comprise of various pipelines for data selection, functional annotation, phylogenetic analysis, genome mining, and comparative genomics for Prokaryotic datasets.
+The main Snakefile workflow comprises various pipelines for data selection, functional annotation, phylogenetic analysis, genome mining, and comparative genomics for Prokaryotic datasets.

 ![dag](workflow/report/images/rulegraph_annotated.png)

-Available pipelines in the main Snakefile can be checked using:
+Available pipelines in the main Snakefile can be checked using the following command:
 ```
 bgcflow pipelines
 ```